anibaldeboni/rapper/README.md

 ## Building

-In the project root directory you will find a `build.sh` script, just run in your terminal:
+In the project root directory you will find a `Makefile` with all available commands, just run in your terminal:

 ```
-./build.sh
+make build
 ```

 After that, just copy the binary to a location mapped in the `$PATH` environment variable